Rachael Patterson (left) and her navigator, Claire Williams

 Sonya Mac - a regular on Northern Irish national rallies between 2006 and early 2008, driving two different Ford Kas.
 She is on a break from motorsport in 2008 due to losing her sponsorship.
 The biggest rally she entered and finished was the 2008 Circuit of Ireland, although she and co-driver Safron Thomas also tackled the 2007 Lurgan Park Rally.
 She is better-known as a radio DJ.
 In 2012, she made a brief return to motorsport as the team captain of an Irish ladies' rally challenge.

 Janice Magee – Northern Irish driver who began competing in 2013, driving a Vauxhall Nova.
 Her first major event was the Turkey Run Tarmac Stages Rally, in the Republic of Ireland, and she was 36th, second in class.
 For most of 2014, she stuck with the Nova, and recorded class wins in the Dogleap Tarmac Stages and the Glens of Antrim Rally.
 Her best overall result was 28th, in the Dogleap Stages.
 At the end of the 2014 season, she swapped the Nova for an Audi Coupe S2, an unusual rally car, and she continued to use it in 2015.
 She scored a class win in the Circuit of Ireland National Rally, finishing 43rd overall.
 Later in the season, she swapped back to the Nova, for the Glens of Antrim Forestry Rally.
 Back in the Audi, she won her class in the 2016 Down Rally, and entered the Circuit of Ireland National event.
+In 2017, she drove a historic Audi Quattro on the Goodwood Rally Stage.
 She is from a motorsport family, the daughter of a former rally driver.

 Jenna McCann – Irish driver who came to prominence competing in the Junior championship in Ireland.
+In 2017, she won the Irish Junior Tarmac Championship.
 She started her 2015 campaign in a Peugeot 106, which gave her a best finish of sixth in the Cavan Stages Junior Rally, but became increasingly reliable.
 A Ford Fiesta R2 proved more reliable, and gave her two fifth places, in the Clare and Wexford Junior rallies.
 She was seventh in the championship overall, and the only female driver.
-A move into the Irish National Championship in 2016 saw her win her class in the Cavan Stages, finishing 47th overall.
+A move into the Irish National Championship in 2016 led to a win her class in the Cavan Stages, finishing 47th overall.
 She finished all ten of her events.
+She won her first rally in 2017: the Cork 20 International Junior Rally.
 Her first experiences with rallying came from navigating for her father, James McCann, in 2013.